Jira for Test Management: Options, Challenges, and Solutions

 6. Greater visibility into the testing lifecycle

-Traceability improves the quality and reliability of your organization’s service or product by ensuring that all relevant requirements have been tested.
 A test management tool should allow you to see and maintain the history of test cases and bugs so that you have a clear record of what has been tested and what needs to be tested in the future.
-Give your QA team improved insight into the logic behind each test and requirement pairing so that the development and engineering team can more easily identify issues discovered during testing.
+A good test management tool will give your QA team improved insight into the logic behind each test and requirement pairing so that the development and engineering team can more easily identify issues discovered during testing.

 7. Improved transparency

-Choosing the right tool for your team’s needs is essential — by investing some time in comparing your team’s needs with the tools available on the market, you’ll be on your way to managing your testing smoothly and efficiently in no time!
+Choosing the right tool for your team’s needs is essential—by investing some time in comparing your team’s needs with the tools available on the market, you’ll be on your way to managing your testing smoothly and efficiently in no time!

 In This Article: